knative/community/STEERING-COMMITTEE.md

 ## Charter

-1. Define, evolve, and promote the vision, values, mission, and scope of the project.
+1. Define, evolve, and promote the vision, values, and mission of the project.
 1. Define and evolve project governance structures and policies, including project roles and how collaborators become members, approvers, leads, and/or administrators.
 This includes policy for the creation and administration of